BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 **Q: What rules are affected by Bofur's Steadfast special rule?
 (Armies of The Hobbit)**

 A: If a model is directly affected by a special rule, then they can attempt to ignore its effects via Steadfast.
 These can be special rules that directly target Bofur, such as the War Bat's Pluck special rule.
 It can also be rules that indirectly target them, such as the bonus of +1 To Wound effect from a War Bat's Piercing Talons or the ability for Azog To Wound on a natural 3+ via his I am the Master special rule.
 It does not ignore rules that benefit an enemy model but don't directly affect the model.
 For example, Steadfast cannot ignore a Hunter Orc Warriors' Savage Hunters special rule, even if that model will be making Strikes against a model benefiting from Steadfast - only the Hunter Orc is affected, even if the end result is more dice rolled against your model!
 Similarly, rules such as The Three Trolls' Kitchen Utensils cannot be ignored, as it is the Trolls that are re-rolling any dice of a natural 1.
 The Steadfast Roll is made when a special rule is triggered.
 For example, you would only test if Steadfast allows a model to ignore the Harbinger of Evil (X) rule when they take a Courage Test while within range.
 The benefits of Steadfast only apply for that test as well - the next Courage Test would require another Steadfast Roll.
 The Steadfast rule does not negate a special rule - it simply means the model ignores its effect.
-So a War Bat would still Similarly, it only allows a model to ignore the parts of a rule that affect them, not the entire rule.
+So a War Bat would still make To Wound Rolls against the model, just without the +1 To Wound Roll if Steadfast applied, and the War Bat would get the bonuses against models not benefiting from Steadfast.
+Similarly, it only allows a model to ignore the parts of a rule that affect them, not the entire rule.
 For example, Steadfast will allow a model to attempt to ignore the part of the Pits of Dol Guldur Surprise Attack which stops models from declaring Heroic Moves.
 If the Steadfast Roll is successful, that model can declare Heroic Moves but it does not stop Azog's controlling player from winning Priority; all other models you control must have each separately passed a Steadfast Roll to be able to declare Heroic moves.
 Lastly, Steadfast does not apply to every rule - for example, it cannot be used against Strikes.
 If in doubt, look for a big header that says 'Special Rules' above the rule you are hoping to negate.

 ---

+### Armies of Middle-earth

 **Q: If a Knight of Dol Amroth is within 6" of two Dol Amroth Heroes that have charged, do they benefit from multiple +1 bonuses To Wound?
 (Armies of Middle-earth, p.85)**